sdr-enthusiasts/docker-rtlsdrairband/README.md

 ## Volumes

-It is possible to mount `/run/rtlsdir-airband` and provide the container a custom `rtlsdir-airband.conf`.
+It is possible to mount `/run/rtlsdir-airband` and provide the container a custom `rtlsdir-airband.conf` or `icecast.xml`.
 Most users will not want to do this.
-See [RTLSDR-Advanced Mode](#rtlsdir-airband-advanced-mode) for more information.
+See [RTLSDR-Advanced Mode](#rtlsdir-airband-advanced-mode) and/or [Icecast Advanced Mode](#icecast-advanced-mode) for more information.

 ## Environment variables